vinkrish/MachineLearning/docs/index.md

 ### Unsupervised Learning
 Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
 With unsupervised learning there is no feedback based on the prediction results.

+> We try to classify data into groups and extract new information hidden in the data

 We can derive structure: